fricciardi/datetime2/docs/index.rst

    >>> print(t1.internet)
    @250

-Dates are defined counting the days elapsed from December 31st of year 0, while time is given as a fraction of a day.
+Dates are defined counting the days elapsed from December 31:sup:`st` of year 0, while time is given as a fraction of a day (in this case as a float).
 This very simple definition helps implementing precise operations on objects and makes easy to convert between the different representations.

-However, creating a date or time object giving a day count or a fraction of a day is not friendly.
+However, creation of a date or time object giving a day count or a fraction of a day is not friendly.
 Again using the attribute paradigm, it is possbile to create date or time objects: